Dhan, brother of the family matriarch, is too timid to venture into the Bronx streets.

 Smon at home in N. Y. checking on his previous Nepal jungle refuge

-A Bhutanese baby fascinated by her Spanish speaking neighbors
+Baby hearing only Nepali at home is fascinated by her Spanish speaking neighbors

-Buddha is adapting to his new culture
+Buddha adapting to his new culture

 Manju talking to her boyfriend